Skip to Main Content

 Open a bank account with no foreign transaction fees

 Opening a bank account that doesn’t have foreign transaction fees can be useful if you need to use your debit card or get cash from ATMs overseas.
-When you withdraw cash abroad, you could be charged both international transaction fees and out-of-network ATM fees.
+When you withdraw cash abroad, however, you could be charged both international transaction fees and out-of-network ATM fees.

 Another option is to use a bank account that reimburses fees for international ATM usage, such as Schwab Bank’s Investor Checking account.
 The only caveat is that you have to connect your account to a Schwab brokerage account.
 As a bonus, Schwab also doesn’t charge foreign transaction fees.